Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 In this lesson, you will learn how to integrate PostgreSQL with your Node.js Express application.
 You'll move from storing data in memory (which gets lost when the server restarts) to using a persistent database that keeps your data safe and accessible.

 **Prologue:**
 Right now you are using `memoryStore.js` to store users and a list of tasks for each.
-For this lesson, you want to eliminate all use of `memoryStore.js`, and read and write from the database instead.
+For this lesson, you want to eliminate all use of `memoryStore.js`, and to read and write from the database instead.
 The REST calls your application supports should still work the same way, so that your Postman tests don't need to change.

 **Prerequisites:** This lesson builds on the work you completed in **Week 4**, where you built a working Express application with in-memory storage.
 Make sure you have a functional Express app with user and task management before proceeding.